Petrus Alphonsi: Life

-In England

 In the Dialogus Alphonsi relates that he traveled to England as magister in liberal arts.
 He spent several years there as court physician of Henry I of England (reigned 1100–1135).

 The presence of Alfonsi in the West Country in the years before that date may have contributed to the flowering of Arabic science in that region from the 1120s onwards.
 He discussed astronomy with Walcher of Malvern.
 Petrus passed on the Arabic system of astronomical graduation.
 They may have collaborated on a work on eclipses.

 Works

 Disciplina Clericalis

 Alfonsi's fame rests chiefly on a collection of 33 tales, composed in Latin at the beginning of the 12th century.
 This work is a collection of oriental tales of moralizing character, translated from Arabic.
 Some of the tales he drew on were from tales later incorporated into Arabian Nights, including the "Sindibad the Wise" story cycle (not to be confused with Sindbad the Sailor) and "The Tale of Attaf".
 It established some didactic models that would be followed by other medieval authors.

 The collection enjoyed remarkable popularity, and is an interesting study in comparative literature.
 It is entitled Disciplina Clericalis (A Training-school for the Clergy), and was often used by clergymen in their discourses, notwithstanding the questionable moral tone of some of the stories.
 The work is important as throwing light on the migration of fables, and is almost indispensable to the student of medieval folk-lore.
 Translations of it into French, Spanish, German, and English are extant.
 At the beginning of the 13th century an anonymous versifier rendered some sentences and tales from the Disciplina Clericalis by Petrus Alphonsi (1110 circa) into the elegiac metre.
 This was the origin of the Alphunsus de Arabicis eventibus.
 Joseph Jacobs discovered some of the stories at the end of Caxton's translation of the fables of Æsop, where thirteen apologues of "Alfonce" are taken in fact from the Disciplina Clericalis.

 An outline of the tales, by Douce, is prefixed to Ellis' "Early English Metrical Romances."
 Nearly all the stories are adopted in the Gesta Romanorum.
 Chapters ii and iii were done into Hebrew and issued under the title, Book of Enoch,.
 An early French translation of this Hebrew language extract was made prior to 1698 by Piques, and August Pichard published another version in Paris, 1838.

 Friedrich Wilhelm Valentin Schmidt produced a scholarly edition in 1827.